 - Those who repent are saved: unlimited election.

-Translation issue.
+Grammatical translation issue in the penitant thief story.
 The original text of the bible had no commas.
 They were added by later writers.
 This could result in very different meaning.
 Compare:

 1: Assuredly, I say to you, today you will be with me in Paradise